-Born in Sydney, Jane grew up in the former mining town of Broken Hill in the far west of New South Wales.
+Born in Sydney, Jane grew up in Broken Hill in Far West New South Wales.
 Upon marrying her husband Richard in 1985, Jane then spent the next eighteen years living on remote sheep stations in South Australia’s North-East Pastoral.
-Now based in Roxby Downs, Jane is happiest spending time with her family; camping, reading and absorbing the remarkable sense of freedom the Australian outback has to offer.
+Now based in Roxby Downs, Jane is happiest when spending time with her family – camping, reading and absorbing the remarkable sense of freedom that the Australian outback has to offer.
 With a keen interest in the current state of affairs, Jane is also avid follower of politics, studied law and economics at university and is a proud Life Member of the Isolated Children’s and Parent’s Association.

 How would you describe yourself in three words?

 What's one achievement you are most proud of?

 What makes you truly happy?

 Being with our family, camping, reading, looking at art, watching the news and current affairs and dreaming about our future.